derhansen/sf_event_mgt_indexer/README.md

 ## What is it?

-Indexer for ke_search which indexed sf_event_mgt records
+Indexer for ke_search which indexes sf_event_mgt records

 ## Usage